Virtual Mental Health First Aid Training

-This training is designed for DTE employees that are part of the company health and wellness team.
+This training is designed for MSU Extension employees.
 Each class is limited to 20 people so register early.

-Mental Health First Aid training includes a 2-hour self-paced course, followed by a 7.5 hour instructor led training.
+Mental Health First Aid training includes a 2-hour self-paced course, followed by a live instructor led training that is 8 hours for adult trainings and 6.5 hours for youth trainings.
 Participants who do not complete the self-paced portion or attend the full instructor led day will not be eligible to receive a certificate of completion.

 For more resources regarding Mental Health First Aid, please go to MentalHealthFirstAid.org.

 The National Council for Behavioral Health, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health coordinate Mental Health First Aid USA.